 Maintaining a Compensation Comparator Group.
-The Compensation Committee compares the Company's senior management compensation levels with those of companies in industries related to the Company and similar-sized companies in the industrial machinery, aerospace & defense, electronic equipment & instruments, electrical equipment, and semiconductor bearings industries.
-During 2016 the Compensation Committee undertook a review of our compensation peer group with the support of Radford, the Compensation Committee's independent advisor.
-Given the significant impact the 2015 Sargent acquisition had on the Company, updating the peer group was necessary due to our increased size and higher weighting with the aerospace sector.
-A number of criteria were identified to inform the selection of appropriate peers, including industry focus, company scope measured through revenue, market capitalization, headcount and financial growth.
-As a result of the analysis, for 2016, six companies were removed from the previous peer group and seven companies were added.
+The Compensation Committee companes the Company's senior management compensation levels with those of companies in industries related to the Company and similar-sized companies in the industrial machinery, aerospace & defense, electronic equipment & instruments, electrical equipment, and semiconductor bearings industries.
+During 2016 the Compensation Committee undertook a review of our compensation peer group with the support of Radford, the Compensation Committee's independent advisor at the time.
+Given the significant impact the 2015 Sargent acquisition had on the Company, updating the peer group was necessary due to our increased size and higher weighting within the aerospace sector.
+A number of criteria were identified to inform the selection of appropriate peers, including industry focus, and company scope measured through revenue, market capitalization, headcount and financial growth.
+As a result of the analysis, for 2016 six companies were removed from the previous peer group and seven companies were added.
 No changes have been made to the peer group since then.

-Fiscal 2019 Comparator Group
+Fiscal 2020 Comparator Group

+AAR Curtiss-Wright HEICO

-HEICO AAR Curtiss-Wright Esterline Technologies Astronics Hexcel FARO Technologies Barnes Group Kulicke and Soffa Industries CIRCOR International FLIR Systems Moog MTS Systems Crane Franklin Electric Teledyne Technologies Cognex Graco
+Astronics Esterline Technologies Hexcel

+Barnes Group FARO Technologies Kulicke and Soffa Industries

+CIRCOR International FLIR Systems Moog

+Crane Franklin Electric MTS Systems

+Cognex Graco Teledyne Technologies